The Role of Masks in Mitigating Viral Spread on Networks: Analytical Results

 Conditioned on the event that the epidemic emerges, we may assume that $\theta_i < 1$ for all $1 \le i \le M$; that is, there is a positive probability that any given vertex in level $n$ is infected.
 Taking the limit as $n \to \infty$ shows that $\mathbf{q}_1 : = \lim_{n \to \infty} \mathbf{q}_1^{(n)}$ satisfies the fixed-point equation

 The limiting probability that the root is not infected is then given by

 Since $\mathbf{q}_0$ specifies the asymptotic probabilities of {\it non-infection}, $1 - q_{0,i}$ is the probability that a uniform random type-$i$ vertex is eventually infected.
 This is the same as the expected fraction of infected type-$i$ vertices once the epidemic has run its course.
+Note the convergence to the fixed point $\mathbf{q}_1$ is guaranteed.
+Moreover, ES and PE share the same phase transition point defined by $R_0=1$.
+More discussion on the convergence guarantee and phase transition can be found in Appendix Section \ref{apdix:convergence_phasetransition_ES}.